Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 ```

 If you did not previously attempt to register, and you do not get the
-Operator status on join, it could be because there are people already in the
+operator status on join, it could be because there are people already in the
 channel.
 You will need to ask them to leave while you set it up.
 If they do
 not cooperate, you will likely need to pick a new name.

 If the channel is already registered by someone else, but not in use, or there
-are no active Operators, it may be subject to [expiry](/policies#channels),
+are no active operators, it may be subject to [expiry](/policies#channels),
 depending on the type of namespace it belongs to.
 As part of the expiry
 process, staff will take input from both you and any existing channel members.